BillTheBest/promethius/README.md

 A live demo is available for the https://vacancy.io metrics page.

-Please bear in mind this might be a bad example since our stats don't change to frequently.
+Please bear in mind this might be a bad example since our stats don't change too frequently.

 http://promethius-demo.herokuapp.com